State-of-the-Art Update on Long COVID: Pathogenesis Management, Clinical Trial Updates, and Patient Perspective

 Program Description

-This course will include an overview of the clinical relationship between long COVID and HIV, a case-based panel discussion on the evaluation and management of long COVID, and discussions on pathogenesis and update on current clinical trials and will feature a unique long COVID patient perspective.
+This half-day course will include an overview of the clinical relationship between long COVID and HIV, a case-based panel discussion on the evaluation and management of long COVID, and updates on the latest clinical trials and ongoing gaps in knowledge.
+The course will also feature a unique perspective on long COVID from a patient’s point of view.

 Assessment of Needs